Change Management Training for Leaders: Why Simulations Beat Seminars

-The research confirms it: somewhere between 60 and 70 percent of change initiatives fail to achieve their intended outcomes.
-The strategy wasn’t wrong.
+Change management training for leaders that actually works must address a fundamental problem: most standard programmes don't.
+The research confirms it — somewhere between 60 and 70 percent of change initiatives fail to achieve their intended outcomes.
+The strategy wasn't wrong.
 The systems were updated.
-But the people didn’t change how they worked, communicated, made decisions, or related to each other.
+But the people didn't change how they worked, communicated, made decisions, or related to each other.
 Change happened on paper.
-Humans kept doing what they’d always done.
+Humans kept doing what they'd always done.

-The Gap in Change Management Training for Leaders: Model vs. Reality
+The Gap: Model vs. Reality

-Teaching a change management framework to a room of leaders produces leaders who understand change management frameworks.
-This does not produce leaders who are better at leading change.
-The distance between those two things is significant.
 Leading change requires reading resistance accurately without dismissing it.
-Conviction about direction must be maintained while genuinely incorporating feedback about implementation.
-It requires managing your own anxiety about the outcome well enough that you don’t project it onto the people you’re supposed to be steadying.
+It requires maintaining conviction about direction while genuinely incorporating feedback about implementation.
+It requires managing your own anxiety about the outcome well enough that you don't project it onto the people you're supposed to be steadying.
 None of that is framework knowledge.
 All of it is a skill that requires practice.

-The training most organisations commission doesn’t provide that practice.
+The training most organisations commission doesn't provide that practice.
 It provides understanding.
 And understanding change management is roughly as useful as understanding tennis — intellectually coherent, practically insufficient.
-Leadership and management training that actually changes behaviour works differently from the seminar model most organisations default to.

 Resistance Is Information, Not Obstacle

 One of the most reliable findings in organisational change research is that resistance rarely appears from nowhere.
-When people resist a change initiative, they are usually responding to something real — a genuine operational problem the leadership hasn’t fully considered, a concern about implementation that hasn’t been addressed, or anxiety about what the change means for their role, status, or relationships.
-Underneath the surface resistance, something real usually exists.
+When people resist a change initiative, they are usually responding to something real — a genuine operational problem the leadership hasn't fully considered, a concern about implementation that hasn't been addressed, or anxiety about what the change means for their role, status, or relationships.

 Leaders who know this intellectually still tend to treat resistance as an obstacle when they encounter it under pressure.
 Because under pressure, the instinct is to push.
 The training that actually changes this isn't the training that explains why resistance is information — it's the training that puts leaders in a situation where they experience their own instinct to push, observe the consequences in real time, and develop a felt sense of why a different approach produces better outcomes.